CFL November Family Newsletter

-Our maintenance crew for making CFL beautiful outside and inside.
+Our maintenance crew makes the CFL beautiful outside and inside.

 There are so many things that I am thankful for being the Principal at CFL and this is only a taste.
 With Thanksgiving just around the corner and Christmas shortly behind this is a time to celebrate friends, family and what we are thankful for.